rpeszek/my-blogs/posts/2022-09-20-emirical-programming.md

 falls onto the infrastructure.
 The big question remains on what do you do if requirements change in a way not foreseen by the low-code design?
 IMO, low-code can be an interesting choice if you can work closely with the team of devs who implemented and maintain it.

+We are looking for _tried and true_ solutions.